shunita/aod/README.md

 - `present_employment_since_numeric` — Group-by attribute(s)
 - `--mem_opt` — Enable memory optimization
 - `--agg_pack_opt` — Enable aggregation packing optimization (available for AVG, SUM, MEDIAN)
+- `--prune_aggpack_by_greedy <N>` given a result from the heuristic algorithm (see below), enable pruning the search to consider only solutions removing up to N tuples.
 ---

 ## Running the Heuristic Algorithm